BuiltByAmos-18/YT-Downloader/README.md

 ---

 ## License & Author
-Made with â¤ï¸ by Amos Anand (BuiltByAmos-18)
+By Amos Anand (BuiltByAmos-18)

 - GitHub: https://github.com/BuiltByAmos-18
 - Portfolio: https://builtbyamos.great-site.net
 - Instagram: https://instagram.com/@builtbyamos.0

-This project is open-source â€” feel free to use and modify under the project license.
+This project is open-source feel free to use and modify under the project license.

 ---